Riverton woman key voice for missing and murdered Indigenous persons

 Many fail to recognize that missing and murdered Indigenous people have been an issue since first contact.
 When history books and Disney movies portray Sacagawea or Pocahontas’ lives as joyful love stories filled with expedition, it gives air to the belief that Indigenous lives don’t matter, Dresser points out.

-But if you ask Dresser what the biggest hindrance is when it comes to addressing the number of missing and murdered Indigenous people, he’ll point to funding.
+But if you ask Dresser what’s the biggest hindrance is when it comes to addressing the number of missing and murdered Indigenous people, he’ll point to funding.

 “People need to remember, we have 2.1 million acres (on the Wind River Reservation),” he said.
 “We’re one of the largest reservations, so it’s difficult for everybody to be everywhere.
 It’s difficult for everybody to have their eyes in all places at once.
 It’s really hard.”